RoBOPPics/BB/index.md

   nav: "appman"
 ---

-The documentation for the BallBOPPer App and the BallBOPPer Robot are currently under development.
+This is preliminary documentation for the BallBOPPer App and the BallBOPPer Robot.

-This prerelease version of this documentation is for those who are interested in developing "Patterns of Play" and Playlists for inclusion in the BallBOPPer Pattern and Playlist Catalog.
+This prelinimary version of this documentation is for those who are interested in developing "Patterns of Play" and Playlists for inclusion in the BallBOPPer Pattern and Playlist Catalog.

 ![Catalog Image](/assets/images/BallBOPPerShotCropped002_500.jpg){: width="400" .align-center }